diku-dk/ap-e2024-pub/erlang.md

 call `writeChan` on any given channel.
 This is typically the thread that we created the channel for.
-This is not enforced by the Haskell type system, and there are indeed forms of concurrent programming that are more flexible, but they are outside the scope of AP.
+This is not enforced by the Haskell type system, and there are indeed forms of concurrent programming that are more flexible, but they are outside the scope of this note.

 It is perfectly acceptable (and often necessary) for a channel to have multiple writers.